alexanderConstantinescu/go-speed-dial/README.md

 # go-speed-dial

-A Go project replicating and building upon the CLI tool made in the repository [speed-dial](https://github.com/alexanderConstantinescu/speed-dial).
+A Go project replicating and building upon the BASH built-in "alias" (with some added sugar / features).
 Basically this tool is intented as an intro for me to the Go programming language.

-This tool is nothing but a binary replicating the built-in BASH command: "alias" with some added sugar (features).

 This binary could be useful for you in the following scenarios: